Contrast-Security-OSS/node-route-metrics/README.md

 ```

 This allows server performance, exclusive of network time, to be compared
-with and without other packages installed. `route-metrics` writes to a json
+with and without other packages installed. `route-metrics` writes a json
 log file, `route-metrics.log` by default.

 ## processing the log file